-The secret to a perfect French cheese board isn’t your shopping ability to scrounge up a wooden board of the right dimensions.
-A plate, large platter, or even a silver tray will suffice!
-French gastronomic experts may say that presentation is key when serving food.
-In this case, however, it is the cheeses and everything else that is the star.
+The secret to a perfect French cheese board isn’t your shopping ability to find a wooden board or platter of the right dimensions.
+French gastronomic experts may say that presentation is key when serving food, but in this case, it is the cheese that is the star.
+(And plus, I will help you with the perfect cheese board later!)

-Living in Paris, I will admit that making the perfect French cheese board is quickly solved by walking over to the fromagerie (cheese shop) and asking the store assistant for help.
+Living in Paris, I have to admit that making the perfect French cheese board is quickly solved by walking over to the fromagerie (cheese shop) and asking the store assistant for help.

-☞ RELATED POST: Cheese Etiquette Guide: 14 tips à la française
+☞ READ MORE: Cheese Etiquette Guide: 14 tips à la française

 1. Stay away from Industrial Cheeses